fiveladdercon/launchpad/docs/support/engines.md

 Note:

-* that the address & identifier is relative to the [space], not the parent node;
+* that the address & identifier is relative to the [space], while the offset and name is relative to the parent node;
 * that the type and name of a [region] are optional and may be `undef`; and
 * that the span will be the same as the size if the node is not dimensioned.